nisedo/Rock-Paper-Scissors/README.md

 Installation
 To install the extension locally for development/testing purposes, follow these steps:
-1. Clone this repository or download the source code as a ZIP file and extract it.(git clone https://github.com/yourusername/pierre-papier-ciseaux.git)
+1. Clone this repository or download the source code as a ZIP file and extract it.
 2. Open Google Chrome and navigate to chrome://extensions/
 3. Enable "Developer mode" by toggling the switch in the upper-right corner of the page
 4. Click on "Load unpacked" and select the directory where the extension's source code is located (the folder containing manifest.json)